Electrical telegraphy in the United Kingdom: Post Office Telegraphs

 The government attempted to stop the rot with a change in policy in 1873.
 It was no longer policy to open a telegraph facility at every office issuing money orders in outlying areas.
 It would now have to be shown the office was likely to be profitable.
 There was no proposal to disconnect already connected unprofitable offices.
 However, the number of these declined with increasing traffic.
 The situation was not helped when in 1883, against the wishes of the government and the Chancellor of the Exchequer Hugh Childers, parliament, under pressure from business groups, called for the minimum charge on inland telegrams be reduced to sixpence (2.5p).
-In 1885 Postmaster General George Shaw-Lefevre introduced a bill to implement the sixpence rate, which was passed into law.
+In 1885 Postmaster General George Shaw-Lefevre introduced a bill to implement the sixpence rate, which was passed into law as the Telegraph Act 1885 (48 & 49 Vict. c.
+58).
 Shaw-Lefevre tried to mitigate the adverse effects by limiting sixpence telegrams to only 12 words, including the address.
 Addresses had been free but would now be charged for on all telegrams. £500,000 was spent on new wires and training additional staff in anticipation of the increased traffic.
 Traffic did increase from 33 million messages in 1884–85 to 50 million in 1886–87, reaching its peak by 1900 at over 90 million.
 At the same time, there was an increase in the deficit, mainly due to the cost of the increased staff.
 Despite the losses, the telegraph remained under national ownership as it was considered a public service.